Getting started with data analysis#

 Reading tabular data#

 In the following sections, we will learn how to read data from a text file (data/kumpula-summer-2024.txt), which contains weather observations from the Kumpula neighborhood in Helsinki, Finland.
 The data were retrieved from Finnish Meteorlogical Institute’s data service [7] and it contains observed daily temperatures recorded at two times during the day (TEMP1: 10 a.m.; TEMP2: 2:00 p.m.), as well as the minimum and maximum temperatures from Summer 2024 (June 1st - August 31st, 2024) recorded by the Kumpula weather observation station in Helsinki.
+The date is stored in the YEARMODA column, where the first four numbers record the year, the next two represent the month, and the final two digits are for the day in the month.
 The file includes 92 rows of observations (one per day).
 The first fifteen rows in the file look like the following:

 # Data file contents: Daily temperatures (TEMP1 (10AM), TEMP2 (4PM), min, ma...